Greg4268/ArduinoBlindsController/README.md

 # Arduino Blinds Controller

-This project automates the opening and closing of window blinds using an Arduino-controlled motor driver.
-The blinds adjust direction at a specified interval (default: 12 hours) using an H-bridge motor driver.
+This project automates the opening and closing of window blinds using an Arduino-controlled H-bridge motor driver.
+The blinds adjust direction at a specified time (default: 8AM & 8PM) using the RTC library.

 ## Features